-We may be a bit biased here at POWER AUTOMEDIA, but it seems pretty clear that GM’s LS series are just about the hottest engines in the automotive performance world today.
-In the nearly 15 years since their introduction in the C5 Corvette, LS engines have become renowned for their ability to make big power numbers with relatively few modifications, and more recently, LS’s have become the engine choice for anyone looking to swap a V8 powerplant into almost any make or model (…including Fords and many imports…).
+We may be a bit biased, but it seems pretty clear that GM’s LS engines are just about the hottest thing going in the automotive performance world today.
+In the years since their introduction in the C5 Corvette, LS engines have become renowned for their ability to make big power numbers with relatively few modifications, and more recently, LS’ have become the engine choice for anyone looking to swap a V8 powerplant into almost any make or model (…including Fords and many imports…).

 1) Selecting your Core – Iron Blocks